 If the exam time conflicts with a class or other University-created schedule conflict; or if you require extra time or special arrangements to take this exam; please contact me regarding a makeup exam.
-The exam will cover the material covered between Sept.
-23 and October 23 (Techniques of Fine Arts and Design, Evaluation of Functional Design, and the Visual Language of the Fine Arts).
+The exam will cover the material covered AFTER the elements and principles of design: Techniques of Fine Arts and Design, Evaluation of Functional Design, and the Purposes of Fine Arts.

 The exam will be machine scored and multiple choice.
 There will be 75 questions, of which about 50 will be accompanied by slides.
 Each slide will be shown for 1 minute.
 You will be able to make notes and thumbnail sketches on your question sheets if you wish to have a reminder of the images as you review your answers.

 Because studying for exams based on visual material is somewhat different than studying for exams in most classes, I thought that it would be helpful to put together a study guide for the prelim.

 I strongly suggest you use the internet sources to generate visual examples of works of art.
 Make photocopies of images from art books, or print images from the internet, and review them as you might review note cards, to be sure that you can identify artists and styles.
 Write the facts you should associate with that image on the back of the picture.
 This is a very effective way of hooking up your visual memory of the image with the verbal memory of the facts.